What we are doing, and why

 WHAT PROBLEM ARE WE LOOKING TO SOLVE?

-Too many girls from underserved communities are told college is the finish line but are given no support to reach it or succeed once they get there.
-They learn to work hard yet are rarely given access to the rooms and relationships that shape opportunity.
+Too many girls from underserved communities are told college is the finish line.
+Few are taught how to navigate the systems, networks, and unspoken rules that determine who advances once they arrive.
+They learn to work hard yet are rarely given access to the rooms and relationships that shape opportunity, public narratives, and decision-making in their communities.

 Her Climb exists to change that for girls early enough that it still matters.
-We pair academic and leadership development with real-world exposure to careers in business, creative arts, journalism, and STEM.
+We pair academic and leadership development with targeted exposure to industries that shape capital, culture, and narrative: business, creative arts, journalism, technology, science, and engineering.
 We provide mentorship, mental health support, stipends, and a community that stays with them long after one summer.

 We are not creating a short-term program.
 We are addressing the access and confidence gaps that widen during high school and follow young women into adulthood.
 Our goal is simple: ensure that talented girls who have been left out of the power structures learn how to enter them prepared, supported, and ready to lead.